Know Who You're Doing Business With

-One of the best ways you can protect yourself from fraud and other online criminal activity is to know who you are doing business with.
-While many Web sites and emails are designed to look professional and secure, there are often telltale signs that can help you identify ones you want to avoid.
+One of the best ways you can protect yourself from fraud and other online cyber threats is to know who you are doing business with.
+While many Websites and emails are designed to look professional and secure, there are often telltale signs that can help you identify ones you want to avoid.
 The Better Business Bureau has information about online fraud.

 What to Avoid

 - Don’t ever respond to pressure to buy.
-The Internet has no opening or closing time and so shop at your leisure and only buy when you are sure it’s safe.
+The Internet has no opening or closing time, shop at your leisure and only buy when you are sure it’s safe.

 - Don’t provide personal or payment information when requested through email.

 - Avoid "get rich quick" schemes.

 - If you have any doubt about a company, check with the Better Business Bureau to make sure the company is legitimate.

 - Check refund and return policies before you buy.